pic

-We are able to see patients both in-person and virtually.
-(Dr. Tarrant is only able to see patients virtually at this time.)
+• We are able to see patients both in-person and virtually.

 While most patients can be seen virtually most of the time (if not exclusively), some patients may be required to present in-person from time-to-time (including for the first appointment).
 These can include patients with symptoms where an in-person examination is indicated.
 As pandemic-era rule exceptions expire, these can also include patients using Medicare or who are prescribed controlled substances.